Madison Cares: Frequently Asked Questions

 We serve currently enrolled undergraduate, graduate, and continuing education students at James Madison University—whether residential, off-campus, or online.

 Referrals may come from faculty, staff, students, family members, community members, or others external to the JMU community.
-Referrals can be made anonymously if desired.
+If anyone is concerned for a JMU student, they can submit a referral to Madison Cares.

-Any individual can refer a student to Madison Cares in one of three ways:
+Any individual can refer a student to Madison Cares in one of four ways:

-The Madison Cares Chair will review all care referrals and gather additional information.
+The Madison Cares Team will review all care referrals and gather additional information.
 They may consult with the referrer and other professional staff who will assist in providing support.
 The referrer will receive an email confirming the referral was received.
-The Madison Cares Chair might enact the following:
+The Madison Cares Team might enact the following:

-- Recommend the referrer provide direct support to the student in order to address the concerns,
+• Recommend the referrer provide direct support to the student to address the concerns,

 These meetings are generally non-confrontational and are designed to help the student navigate any additional difficulties they may be experiencing.
 Not all referrals result in a face-to-face meeting with the student.
 In many situations, staff can and do provide consultation advice to the person sharing the concern and ask that they follow-up with additional resources to make sure the student is aware of appropriate campus resources.

-We prefer not to keep the referral information private unless we assess there is an imminent safety concern.
-Many faculty and staff express concern that a student will over-react when the student learns that a concern has been shared (perhaps by expressing anger toward the faculty/staff member individually).
+We do our best to keep the name of the referrer confidential, however the vast majority of students referred to Madison Cares are aware of who has referred them.
+Many faculty and staff express concern that a student will overreact when the student learns that a concern has been shared (perhaps by expressing anger toward the faculty/staff member individually).

 In most cases, this concern is unfounded and the student appreciates the concern has been expressed.
 Almost all students referred express their understanding that the referral was made based on a concern for them personally and because someone in the community cares enough to get them help.

-Our office does prefer that any referrals to Public Safety also be accompanied by a Madison Cares referral.
+Our office does prefer that any referrals to JMU Police also be accompanied by a Madison Cares referral.
 Having these referrals allows us to gather several pieces of information about a student that aids us in how we address, respond, and support a student in crisis.

 Although our office maintains a very close relationship with the Counseling Center and other campus resources, referrals to the Counseling Center should always be a resource provided to the student.